-Also many manufacturers have support sites where manuals for some models are available, most of the time for free.
+Also, many manufacturers have support sites where manuals for some models are available, most of the time for free.
 Or join one of the sewing Facebook groups and ask others – I have created such a group which can be reached here.
 But I recommend that somehow you find a manual for your machine.
 The more complex your machine is, the more necessary the manual becomes.
 It will have part numbers for items that can break, maintenance tips and schedules, procedures specific to your machine, how-to tips, etc.

-Usually people only read the manual as a last resort.
+Usually, people only read the manual as a last resort.
 Remember the phrase: “When all else fails read the manual”.
-But it often means the difference between a capable and confident user who gets the most out of the sewing machine, and one who is wary, hesitant, and limited.
+But it often means the difference between a capable and confident user who gets the most out of the sewing machine and one who is wary, hesitant, and limited.

-Be prepared though that manuals are usually very technical, often hard to follow and tend to bury the necessary information among collections of safety warnings.
+Be prepared though that manuals are usually very technical, often hard to follow, and tend to bury the necessary information among collections of safety warnings.

 Manufacturers have to place warnings because of liability issues and the funny thing is, I bet those warnings stem from someone actually DOING the things they warn about!
 It is not a bad idea to read those warnings, and certainly to make sure you talk to your children about them.

 Manuals can also be large.
 I hope you can work it out and it will be not too hard to find what you need to know in the beginning.
 Treat your manual as a cookbook – find “the recipe” you need at this point and ignore the rest till next time.
-I guarantee you in time you will read every page.
+I guarantee you that in time you will read every page.